Les Contamines-Montjoie, France: Family Ski Guide

 🏠Where Should Your Family Stay?

-When you want more mountain lodge atmosphere, Chalet-Hôtel La Chemenaz delivers at $152 per night.
-That's still less than basic Megève rates, but you get restaurant service when you need it and views that make everyone forget their phones exist.
-The ski-to-door access means mornings click straight into action.
+When you want more mountain lodge atmosphere, Chalet-Hôtel La Chemenaz delivers at EUR 152 per night.
+That is still less than basic Megève rates, but you get restaurant service when you need it and ski-to-door access that makes mornings click straight into action.

 Your family's lift ticket budget won't cause sticker shock at Les Contamines-Montjoie.
 Adult day passes run €54.50 for full access to 120km of terrain, which is firmly mid-range for the Mont Blanc region.
 That's less than Chamonix charges for a single day, and you're sharing lifts with a fraction of the crowds.